VivekKashyapS98/go-web-template/README.md

 ## In case you are new to `gqlgen` package

-Please refer [this blog](https://www.apollographql.com/blog/graphql/golang/using-graphql-with-golang/) which explains how to use `gqlgen` to build a backend API with GraphQL and Golang, in detail.
+Please refer [this blog](https://www.apollographql.com/blog/graphql/golang/using-graphql-with-golang/) which explains in detail, how to use `gqlgen` to build a backend API with GraphQL and Golang.

 Hope it helps.
 Cheers.. ;)